rhaiscript/book/src/patterns/hot-reload.md

 ### Hot load specific functions via patching

-If the control scripts are large and complicated, and if the system can detect changes to specific functions, it is also possible to _patch_ just the changed functions.
+If the control scripts are large and complicated, and if the system can detect changes to specific [functions], it is also possible to _patch_ just the changed [functions].

 ```rust no_run
 // Watch for changes in the script